jimbateson7/jamesbateson.co.uk/src/articles/developer-experience-at-the-cost-to-users.md

 ---
 The draw and benefits of low/zero config build tools are pretty obvious and to be honest, fair when deciding on a stack to sort a new project.
 But is it sustainable to use one just for ease of setup or for developer experience?
 I've been working on a project recently that uses one and I'm here to vent.

 First off as I've touched upon I absolutely understand why they are used, and there are some good tools out there.
-This isn't a dig at the tools or people choosing to use them.
+This isn't a dig at certain tools or people choosing to use them.
+Just confusion and frustration at the issues they can create.

 In my project case, it was Create React App that had been used with React Bootstrap.
 I had completed a QA report on the site and I was tasked with remediating the issues I'd found, which included trying to improve performance benchmarking I had done.
 There are a few issues I came across that caused me frustration and ultimately ended it me having to pass the cost on to the end user: